 Journal ACM Computing Surveys, 2021

-This survey depicts the past and current state of blockchain interoperability, presenting and categorizing existing solutions.
+Description: This survey depicts the past and current state of blockchain interoperability, presenting and categorizing existing solutions.
 It discusses in detail what is blockchain interoperability, the proposed architectures, use cases, challenges, and future research directions.
 What I consider special about this survey is that we contacted dozens of people asking feedback on their solutions.
 It ensured us to have updated information, in a research area set up by obsolete whitepapers.
 This is the first paper I wrote that I consider a very good paper - It took around 6 months to write, and was reviewed by several colleagues.

 An online appendix is available at: https://web.ist.utl.pt/~ist180970/papers/2021/interop-survey-appendix_acm-csur_2021.pdf